confidential-computing/governance/TAC/Meetings/2023/2023-06-01/CCC-TAC-Minutes-2023-06-01.md

 **Technical Analysis white paper**

-* DM asked for approval for the [PR#167](https://github.com/confidential-computing/governance/pull/167)
+* DM asked for approval for [PR #167](https://github.com/confidential-computing/governance/pull/167)

    ***ACTION*** Kurt to fix the location of the white paper pictures in the repo